Robust Universal Adversarial Perturbations: Abstract

 \section{Abstract}

-Universal Adversarial Perturbations (UAPs) are imperceptible, image-agnostic vectors that cause deep neural networks (DNNs) to misclassify inputs from a data distribution with high probability.
-Existing methods do not create UAPs robust to transformations, thereby limiting their applicability as a real-world attacks.
-In this work, we introduce a new concept and formulation of robust universal adversarial perturbations.
-Based on our formulation, we build a novel, iterative algorithm that leverages probabilistic robustness bounds for generating UAPs robust against transformations generated by composing arbitrary sub-differentiable transformation functions.
-We perform an extensive evaluation on the popular CIFAR-10 and ILSVRC 2012 datasets measuring robustness under human-interpretable semantic transformations, such as rotation, contrast changes, etc, that are common in the real-world.
-Our results show that our generated UAPs are significantly more robust than those from baselines.
+Universal Adversarial Perturbations (UAPs) are imperceptible, image-agnostic vectors that cause deep neural networks (DNNs) to misclassify inputs with high probability.
+In practical attack scenarios, adversarial perturbations may undergo transformations such as changes in pixel intensity, scaling, etc. before being added to DNN inputs.
+Existing methods do not create UAPs robust to these real-world transformations, thereby limiting their applicability in practical attack scenarios.
+In this work, we introduce and formulate UAPs robust against real-world transformations.
+We build an iterative algorithm using probabilistic robustness bounds and construct such UAPs robust to transformations generated by composing arbitrary sub-differentiable transformation functions.
+We perform an extensive evaluation on the popular CIFAR-10 and ILSVRC 2012 datasets measuring our UAPs' robustness under a wide range common, real-world transformations such as rotation, contrast changes, etc. We further show that by using a set of primitive transformations our method can generalize well to unseen transformations such as fog, JPEG compression, etc. Our results show that our method can generate UAPs up to $23\%$ more robust than state-of-the-art baselines.